AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

 - [Flaticon](https://www.flaticon.com/) has been used to retrieve some icons: credits to *Design Circle*, *Dimitry Miroliubov*, *Freepik*;
 - [Giphy](https://giphy.com/) has been used to retrieve some gifs and stickers, credits to *Mostly ADHD Comics*, *Bratcole*, *WimpyKid*.
-- [Vecteezy.com](https://www.vecteezy.com/) has been used to retrieve some videso, credits to *shutter2u*.

 </small>